nimblehq/infrastructure-templates/CONTRIBUTING.md

 4. Copy and paste the relevant files from the existing addon or module into your new addon/module folder.

+> [!NOTE]\
-> Note Make sure to update any necessary configuration or code inside the copied files to fit your specific requirements.
+> Make sure to update any necessary configuration or code inside the copied files to fit your specific requirements.

 By following this process, you can use the existing templates as a reference to create your own addons or modules based on the provided structure and functionality.